Is Apartment 7A Based on a True Story?

 Apartment 7A Takes a Different Approach to Agency Compared to Rosemary’s Baby

-In ‘Rosemary’s Baby,’ Terry Gionoffrio is a troubled woman that the protagonists meet in the laundry room of the Bramford.
+In ‘Rosemary’s Baby,’ Terry Gionoffrio is a troubled woman the protagonists meet in the laundry room of Bramford.
 She tells them that the Castevets had helped her with her drug problems, and the interaction serves to build tension as there seems to be something clearly wrong.
 With a predetermined endpoint for its protagonist, ‘Apartment 7A’ explores the history of Terry Gionoffrio, using the canvas of Ira Levin’s haunting world to tell its own story with a significant difference introduced by the writers.

 In the original, a source of slowly building dread and horror is Rosemary losing agency over her own body.
 Up until the end, she and the audience are unsure whether there is a sinister conspiracy in place or whether she is hallucinating and becoming susceptible to paranoia.
 A similar plotline unfolds in ‘Apartment 7A,’ with a difference in the protagonist’s agency over her body and future.
 Looking back at ‘Rosemary’s Baby,’ the writers realize that they are treading sacred ground so to say, but reevaluate the narrative through the modern lens and contemporary issues.

 “For me, there’s conversations to be had about foundational trauma, grooming, cults, and victimization.
-These are very real and prevalent issues,” said Skylar James in an interview.
+These are very real and prevalent issues,” said Skylar James in an interview with Horror Buzz.
 Thus, the subject of these issues, Terry Gionoffrio, is depicted as an ambitious and undeterred woman.
 Through her, the creatives of ‘Apartment 7A’ continue exploring the themes of body horror, women’s rights, and socio-political issues.
 James finds it amusing to think that the devil may mistakenly choose a vessel for his seed only to discover that she does not want to have a baby at all.

 Apartment 7A Seeks to Depict Women in a Different Light From the Original